eth-sri/lassi/README.md

 ## Reproducing the Experiments

-To reproduce the experiments on CelebA and FairFace, please run the following scripts.
+To reproduce the experiments, please run the following scripts.
 By default, they run the experiments for 5 random seeds, but you can control this by setting `--run_only_one_seed True`.
 ```bash